Rakib-Hasan-455/Rakib-Hasan-455/README.md

 - 🔭 I’m used to work as programming assistant at Southeast University!
 - 🌱 I’m currently learning to be a software engineer
 - 👯 I’m looking to collaborate with teammates
-- ⚡ Fun fact: I love to draw/animate and play guitar / sing music.
+- ⚡ Fun fact: I love to draw/animate and watch movies 🫣.

 ### Connect with me: